Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Montezuma's revenge, Delhi Belly, Seeping Slickness, Aztec Two-Step and Trotsky Trots are all creative names for the leading cause of illness for travellers.
 Yes, "travellers’ diarrhea" affects 30 per cent to 50 per cent of all travellers.
 It usually resolves in two to three days, but can cause inconveniences like spending hours in the bathroom or in bed, or altering travel plans because of low energy levels and not wanting to be "too far" from a bathroom!

-Keeping healthy and avoiding illness while traveling is essential for maximum enjoyment of vacation time.
-Becoming ill on the road happens all too often, but avoiding illness while traveling is possible.
+Keeping healthy and avoiding illness while travelling is essential for maximum enjoyment of vacation time.
+Becoming ill on the road happens all too often, but avoiding illness while travelling is possible.

 Get informed about diseases common to travellers in the areas you hope to visit and find out how to avoid them.
 Most are spread by food and water including: